Declaration in or after Fall 2012

 Distinction in Major recognizes highly motivated Political Science students who accept opportunities to demonstrate their interests and skills by undertaking additional research-oriented classes or in-depth Political Science oriented internships.

 Students earn Distinction in Major by holding a GPA in the major of at least 3.8 at graduation and by completing at least one additional upper-level course (POLS 3580, POLS 3996, or an additional 4000 level capstone) or by enrolling in a 3+ credit Political Science internship (POLS 4585).
-Entry to junior and senior capstone courses requires permission by the Political Science major coordinator.
+Entry to junior and senior capstone courses requires permission by the Political Science faculty advisor.
 When applying for permission, students should note their interest in receiving distinction.

 Minor Requirements